Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Exploring Incentive Compatibility

-\begin{definition} a \textit{direct mechanism} in a quasi-linear setting is defined by $D=\left(T,\ G(\hat{t})\right)$.
-The mechanism defines the set of allowable types T that each agent can choose and an outcome function $ G(.) $ which specifies an outcome $ o $ for each possible type profile $\hat{t}=(t_1,\ \ldots,\ t_n)\in T$. \end{definition} We formalize the incentive mechanism for strategic attackers in the proposed collaborative attack as a direct mechanism.
-In the direct mechanism, each attacker $ i $ announces a type $ t_i^\prime $ to the mechanism, and this is not necessarily equal to his true type $ t_i \in (0,1] $.
-In particular, the attacker will try to announce a type that will lead to an outcome that maximizes its own utility.
-The objective in mechanism design is defined as a social choice function $(SCF)\ F:T \rightarrow O$.
-A social choice function is a rule that maps each agents' type profile to an optimal outcome and in a direct mechanism is the same as the outcome function, i.e., $ F(.)=G(.) $.
+Since we have money/incentive transfer between agents (aka attackers), we work in quasi-linear setting.
+Each agent has a utility that is the motivating factor behind the selection of his strategy.
+The preference of attacker $i$ can be captured using his utility function that can be redefined as follows (this is equivalent to the one defined in equation~\ref{utility-fun}): We formalize the incentive mechanism for strategic attackers in the proposed collaborative attack as a direct mechanism.\footnote{This mechanism suits our model since we have the space of possible actions is equal to the space of possible types, so an attacker type (which is defined when he bets) is the same as his act (the amount of attack contribution).} In this setup, each attacker $i$ announces a type $t_i^\prime$ to the mechanism, which is not necessarily equal to his true type $t_i \in [0,1] $, such that it will lead to an outcome that maximizes his utility.
+We also have a social choice function $F: T \rightarrow O$ that maps each agents' type profile to an optimal outcome, which is the same as the outcome function.

+\begin{definition} A direct mechanism in a quasi-linear setting is defined by $D = (T, G(\hat{t}))$.
+The mechanism defines the set of allowable types $T$ that each agent can choose and an outcome function $G$ which specifies an outcome $o$ for each possible type profile $\hat{t} = (t_1, \dots, t_n) \in T$. \end{definition}